RayHightower/RayHightower.com/about/index.markdown

 ### ROIClear + Syndication

 Hightower’s real estate company, [ROIClear](https://ROIClear.com), is a buyer and syndicator of multi-family properties.
+ROIClear structures deals with a win/win approach:

+* Investors enjoy capital preservation, tax advantages, and ROI.
+* Residents enjoy a great place to live.

+Everybody wins.

 ### Other Stuff